Azure/azure-sdk-tools/tools/test-proxy/scripts/transition-scripts/README.md

 <path-to-transition-script>/generate-assets-json.ps1
 ```

 The script needs to be executed inside an `sdk/<ServiceDirectory>` or deeper and from within an up to date language repository.
 A good rule here would be look at where the ci.yml is for an service directory.
-In the case where each library for a given service directory has their own pipelines, at the `sdk/<ServiceDirectory><Library>` level, it is recommended that the assets.json is created there.
-If the `ci.yml` exists deeper then the `sdk/<ServiceDirectory>/<Library>` level, then it is recommended to run the script from that directory.
+In the case where each library for a given service directory has their own pipelines, at the `sdk/<ServiceDirectory>/<Library>` level, it is recommended that the assets.json is created there.
+If the `ci.yml` exists deeper than the `sdk/<ServiceDirectory>/<Library>` level, then it is recommended to run the script from that directory.

 ```powershell
 # calling transition script against tool, given local clones of azure-sdk-for-java and azure-sdk-tools